mxwllslvr/mxwllslvr/README.md

 <h1>Hi, I'm Max, an <a href="https://www.linkedin.com/in/maxwell-silver-401634277/">IT Professional</a> 🧙‍♂️🔮 </h1>

+Dynamic professional with diverse experience across multiple industries and a strong technical and mechanical problem-solving foundation.

+Attempting to transition careers into IT and cloud computing, pursuing certifications like AWS Certified Cloud Practitioner and CompTIA Cloud+ to master cloud services, infrastructure, and best practices.
+Eager to learn and driven by a passion for technology, I’m eventually seeking a Cloud Associate role where I can contribute to innovative, scalable solutions.

+Let’s connect!

 <h2>👨‍💻 - Information Technology Projects:</h2>

 - <b>osTicket (Help Desk Ticketing System)</b>